timgrahame/Capstone/README.md

 	1. A zookeeper - Can only zoos and gorillas.
 	2. A vet - Can do everything a Zookeeper can do, can add zoos and gorillas, can modify zoos and gorillas, can delete zoos and gorillas, can view bookings.
-	3. A Zoo Director - Can do everything a vet can do plus also add and delete bookings.
+	3. A Zoo Director - Can do everything a vet can do plus also add and delete bookings and can also reset the database.

 The application uses Auth0 to manage the authenticated users and has the following permissions set: